 We had received requests for a lathe only unit from people who had purchased those mini mills now available from a lot of vendors.
 It was clear that there was not an affordable CNC lathe on the market with a large swing and big spindle bore that people wanted.
 Therefore we took the proven components of the Mill Turn and designed a lathe only unit and further enhanced its capabilities by offering CNC turret toolpost, 5C Collet system and 4 jaw chuck as options.

-For our 40th anniversary, we have combined the Shoptask, Shopmaster and CNC Tool Express companies all together under the name Chicago Lathe.
-We continue to support all of the older machines and now introduce the new Bridgemill design which has all the great features of the older machines plus many new improvements and options..
+For our 40th anniversary, we combined the Shoptask, Shopmaster and CNC Tool Express companies all together under the name Chicago Lathe.
+We continue to support all of the older machines and now introduce the new Bridgemill design which has all the great features of the older machines plus many new improvements such as 2.75 HP motors, BT 30 spindle and power drawbar all standard.
 Customers can now select from hundreds of top quality tools to enhance their machines and join the over 17000 customers we have supplied over the past 40 years.